jcharistech/NeatText.jl/README.md

 # NeatText.jl
-A Simple Text Cleaning Package For NLP Task in Julia Language It is a port of the `NeatText` python package for text cleaning and NLP task.
+A Simple Text Cleaning Package For NLP Task in Julia Language It is a port of the `NeatText` python package for text cleaning and NLP task,you can check it out [here](https://jcharis.github.io/neattext/).
 NeatText.jl offers some main features for text cleaning.
 These include;
 + removing terms,noisy data or unwanted text
 + extracting terms,noisy data or unwanted text